 Students with two or more W grades on their transcript in a single term will be placed on academic probation and closely monitored for academic progress.

 INCOMPLETE GRADES AND COURSES

-Students who earn an incomplete grade (IP or IF) in a course must earn a final letter grade in that course before the end of the next term.
-Students will not receive credit for a course with a pending IP or IF grade until a passing letter grade is posted.
-Students with two or more IP or IF grades on their transcript will be placed on academic probation (not including IP grades assigned for the first half of Capstone) and closely monitored for academic progress.
+Students who earn an incomplete grade (I) in a course must earn a final letter grade in that course before the end of the next term.
+Students will not receive credit for a course with a pending I grade until a passing letter grade is posted.
+Students with two or more I grades on their transcript will be placed on academic probation (not including I grades assigned for the first half of Capstone) and closely monitored for academic progress.

-After one term, an IP grade (Incomplete Pass) will automatically change to an N (no grade) and an IF grade (Incomplete Fail) will automatically change to an F. After this period, students will be required to re-register and pay for the course if it is a degree requirement.
-If a second attempt at the course is unsuccessful (results in IP, IF, W or F) and the course is a requirement for the degree, the student will be required to withdraw from Wagner.
+After one term, an incomplete (I) grade will automatically change to an F (fail).
+After this period, students will be required to re-register and pay for the course if it is a degree requirement.
+If a second attempt at the course is unsuccessful (results in W or F) and the course is a requirement for the degree, the student will be required to withdraw from Wagner.

 ACADEMIC STANDING AND FINANCIAL AID

-Students should know that a cumulative GPA below the required minimum and/or courses that are not completed on time (IP, IF, W) can have implications for financial aid eligibility.
+Students should know that a cumulative GPA below the required minimum and/or courses that are not completed on time (I, W) can have implications for financial aid eligibility.
 Students should carefully read the graduate student information regarding NYU’s Satisfactory Academic Progress (SAP) standards.